alessiorubicini/SwiftSessions/README.md

 ## Authors and Acknowledgments

-This library was developed as part of a Bachelor’s degree thesis project at University of Camerino.
+This library was developed as part of a Bachelor’s degree thesis project at the University of Camerino.
 The project was completed by [Alessio Rubicini](https://github.com/alessiorubicini) under the supervision of professor [Luca Padovani](https://github.com/boystrange).

 ## Overview

 ### Programming Styles
 This library offers two distinct styles for managing session types:
-- **Continuation with Closures**: closures are used to handle the next steps after sending or receiving a message.
+- **Continuation with Closures**: protocol continuations are passed as closures.
 This approach makes the flow of logic explicit and easy to follow within the closure context.
 It's particularly useful for straightforward communication sequences.

     ```swift
     await Session.create { c in